 Pass Through vs. Non Pass-Through RJ45 Connector: Which Is Better?

-Contents []
+Contents

 Ethernet cables are terminated with RJ45 connectors.
-It is known that there are various RJ45 connectors, among which pass through RJ45 connectors have become very popular these years.
+It is known that there are various RJ45 connectors, among which pass-through RJ45 connectors have become very popular these years.

-Non pass-through connectors are standard ones used to terminate Ethernet cables.
-But if you are network beginners, you may find it a frustrating thing to install non pass-through RJ45 connectors.
-Different from standard RJ45 connectors, pass through RJ45 connectors allow Ethernet cable wires to pass through and out of the whole body.
-So, you can easily make sure these wires are aligned and the color sequence is correct before crimping.
+Different from standard RJ45 connectors, pass-through RJ45 connectors allow Ethernet cable wires to pass through and out of the whole body.
 Compared to traditional RJ45 connectors, pass through connectors have their own pros and cons.

--Easy to Use: Pass through RJ45 connectors make it a simple process to terminate Ethernet cable because wires can be easier to be inserted into the connector.
+-Easy to Use: Pass-through RJ45 connectors make it a simple process to terminate Ethernet cable because wires can be easier to be inserted into the connector.
 Pass through RJ45 connectors are very suitable for novices.

--Reduced Error: Pass through RJ45 connectors can also help reduce wiring errors before crimping.
+-Reduced Error: Pass-through RJ45 connectors can also help reduce wiring errors before crimping as they help users make sure wires are correctly aligned and the color sequence is correct before crimping.

-Types of Pass Through RJ45 Connectors
+Types of Pass-Through RJ45 Connectors

-Pass through RJ45 connectors can also be classified into different designs to meet different requirements.
+Pass-through RJ45 connectors can also be classified into different designs to meet different requirements.
 So when you choose RJ45 connectors for your network cabling, you should not only consider the Ethernet category but also the connector style.

 One-Piece vs. Two-Piece RJ45 Connectors